ReviewMyContract.aiReview My Contract

 Base Salary Calculation.
 Most severance formulas use one of three approaches: (1) weeks or months of base salary per year of service — a common market standard is one to two weeks per year of service, so a 10-year employee might receive 10-20 weeks of base salary; (2) a fixed number of weeks or months regardless of tenure — common for mass layoffs where a uniform package is offered company-wide; or (3) a formula negotiated individually, often used for executives.
 The calculation base matters: "base salary" excludes commissions, bonuses, and equity.
 If your compensation is heavily variable, negotiate to include a bonus component based on your last annual bonus or a multiple of your target bonus.

 Benefits Continuation — COBRA vs. Employer Subsidy.
 When you leave employment, your employer-sponsored health insurance ends (typically at end of the month of separation).
-You are entitled to continue coverage under COBRA for up to 18 months, but you pay the full premium — typically $600-$1,800/month for individual coverage, $1,500-$2,500/month for family coverage.
+Under COBRA (29 U.S.C. § 1161 et seq.), you are entitled to continue coverage for up to 18 months, but you pay the full premium — typically $600–$1,800/month for individual coverage, $1,500–$2,500/month for family coverage.
 An employer COBRA subsidy — where the employer continues paying the employer portion of premiums — is a valuable benefit.
-Negotiate the length of the subsidy (3-12 months is the typical range), and confirm that the subsidy applies to your current plan, not just a lower-tier option.
+Negotiate the length of the subsidy (3–12 months is the typical range), and confirm that the subsidy applies to your current plan, not just a lower-tier option.

 Other Compensation Components to Address.
 Many employees overlook non-cash compensation components when reviewing severance offers: